BasicPrimitives/react/docs/ItemTemplates.md

 # Item template

 ## Configuration Classes
-Component configuration `config` property contains collection of `templates`.
-Every template is named object describing template sizes and providing callback functions to render item content, cursor, highlight and buttons panel.
-If callback function or property is not defined then component uses default value or function to render template.
+The `config` argument of the component is the configuration object.
+It has the `templates` property, a collection of the `TemplateConfig` configuration objects.
+Every template must have a unique name, defined with the `name` property.
+The template configuration defines sizes and the callback functions to render item content, cursor, highlight, and context buttons panel.
+If callback function or property is not specified, then the component uses default value or function to render the template.

-See template configuration properties in the following classes:

-* `OrgItemConfig`
+The ReactJS components share many template configuration options with the JavaScript controls, but have their own specifics.
+See the following [property types](https://reactjs.org/docs/typechecking-with-proptypes.html) for reference:
-* `FamItemConfig`
+* `OrgItemConfigShape`
-* `FamConfig`
+* `FamItemConfigShape`
-* `OrgConfig`
+* `FamConfigShape`
-* `TemplateConfig`
+* `OrgConfigShape`
-* `TemplateConfig`
+* `TemplateConfigShape`

 ## Size
-Component deals with fixed size layout, it makes no guesses about content and size of nodes.
-So we don't support in any form nodes auto sizing.
-In order to support such feature control should measure content of every node before rendering cycle.
-Taking into account that nodes visibility depends on available space it is going to be infinite loop of diagram layout and nodes measure iterations.
-The more space we provide to nodes the less number of diagram nodes is going to be visible.
-So control expect that node size is hard valued in template configuration.
+The ReactJS component deals with the fixed-size layout.
+It makes no guesses about the content and size of nodes.
+So we don't support in any form nodes auto-sizing.
+It should measure every node's content before the layout to implement nodes auto-sizing in the component.
+Considering that nodes' visibility depends on available space, it will be an infinite loop of diagram layout, and nodes measure iterations.
+The more room we provide to nodes, the fewer the number of diagram nodes will be visible.
+So control expects that node size is hard valued in the template configuration.

 ## Rendering methods
 * `onItemRender` - item content rendering method